department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-denial-email-content.md

-# We've reached a decision on your STEM Scholarship application
+# We've made a decision on your STEM Scholarship application

 Dear STEM Scholarship applicant,

 Thank you for applying for the Edith Nourse Rogers STEM Scholarship.

-To check your application status, go to { placeholder URL - https://www.va.gov/track-claims/your-stem-claims/[10203 denied claim identifier]/status } and sign into our claim status tool.
+To check your application's status, go to { placeholder URL - https://www.va.gov/track-claims/your-stem-claims/[10203 denied claim identifier]/status } and sign into our claim status tool.

 { grey box }

 #### Your application details are below:
-Rogers STEM Scholarship application
+Edith Nourse Rogers STEM Scholarship application

 #### Date submitted
  { date_submitted }